Acceptable Solution B1/AS1

 Like Verification Method B1/VM1, Acceptable Solution B1/AS1 references, modifies and adds to several existing standards.
 However, as a prescriptive solution, it lacks the design direction of the Verification Method and primarily references standards that describe the correct use and installation of building components, materials and systems.

-In July 2020, the standards and other documents referenced (in whole or in part) by Acceptable Solution B1/AS1 were:
+The standards and other documents referenced (in whole or in part) by B1/AS1 1st edition amendment 20 (effective 29 November 2021) are:

 AS/NZS 1170 Structural design actions Parts 0, 1, 2 and 3